niiknow/filehose/README.md

 # filehose
-filehose is for parsing and split individual csv file into mulitple files.
+filehose is for parsing csv into mulitple files.
 It's like a firehose for file.

 To install and run:
 ```